What is the Jacques Adam River Challenge?

 The overall goal is to beat the previously set record.

-Compete in three categories
+Compete in two categories

 Jacques Adam River Challenge History